Converting Ounces to Liters: A full breakdown

 3. Round to the Desired Precision: The result will often contain decimal places.
 Round the answer to the appropriate number of significant figures depending on the context.
 In our example, rounding to three decimal places gives us 0.473 liters.

-Therefore, 16 fluid ounces are approximately equal to 0.473 liters.
+Which means, 16 fluid ounces are approximately equal to 0.473 liters.

 Working with Larger or Smaller Amounts